 - While I love this recipe as it is, you can tweak it and make it your own

 - It is so versatile that it enhances any protein or vegetable you are working with

-- Comercial blends tend to use cheaper spices and more salt than required
+- Commercial blends tend to use cheaper spices and a lot of salt

-Known for their bright red color, food cooked in the tandoor was traditionally given a vibrant color with a hard-to-find spice ratan jot, but Indian restaurants often use cheaper red food coloring.
+Known for its bright red color, food cooked in the tandoor was traditionally given a vibrant color with a hard-to-find spice ratan jot, but Indian restaurants often use cheaper red food coloring.

 Alternatively, if you would like to add color without food coloring, here are some ideas:

 - A combination of harissa paste and turmeric